-- We ensure that all children who have Special Educational needs are met to the best of the school's ability with the funds available. - We have a team of LSAs who are funded from the SEND budget and deliver programmes designed to meet groups of children's needs. - The budget is allocated on a needs basis.
-The children who have the most complex needs are given the most support often involving an LSA.
+- We ensure that all children who have Special Educational needs are met to the best of the school's ability with the funds available. - We have a team of LSAs who are funded from the SEND budget and deliver interventions designed to meet groups of children's needs.